 Please send one submission per genre at a time, and wait until we have had a chance to respond to your submission before submitting again.
 Please do not mix genres in the same submission.
 Multiple submissions to the same genre will not be read.

-Please do not submit more than twice per reading period (August 1 through April 30) to any one genre unless the editors have specifically asked to see more of your work.
+Please do not submit more than once per year to any one genre unless the editors have specifically asked to see more of your work.
 This will help us manage our submissions cap and create more room for more people to submit.

-We try to respond to submissions within four months, and often get back sooner.
-We will work to respond to your submission sooner than that, but if you have not heard from us after four months, feel free to query the editors at the email address below.
+We try to respond to submissions within four months.
+We will work to respond to your submission sooner than that, but if you have not heard from us after six months, feel free to query the editors at the email address below.
 You can also check your email spam filters to make sure our response wasn’t filtered, and check the status of your submission on your Submittable account (use the "All Submissions" tab) to verify that your submission is still active.

 Upon acceptance, Waxwing requests first serial rights.
 All rights revert back to the author upon publication, although we will preserve your work online in our archives for the lifespan of the magazine.
 If the work is later republished, we request you note its initial publication in Waxwing.
 We also request the right to republish your work in future print anthologies and/or as promotional broadsides with author permission.
 Unfortunately, Waxwing is not a paying market at this time.

-Former contributors: We welcome the opportunity to reconnect with writers we have previously published, but ask that contributors wait one year from the date of publication to submit more work.
+We welcome the opportunity to reconnect with former contributor but ask that contributors wait one year from the date of publication to submit more work.

 Some things we will not consider: